FedML-AI/doc.fedml.ai/docs/deploy/create_model.md

 ## Create a model card from Hugging Face

-To use a pre-built model from Hugging Face, you can use the following command:
+Another way to create a model card is to use a pre-built model from Hugging Face, you can use the following command:
 ```bash
 fedml model create --name $model_name --model $model_name
 ```